ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 # Introduction

-The DAP protocol {{!DAP=I-D.draft-ietf-ppm-dap-02}} enables secure aggregation of a set of reports submitted by Clients.
+The DAP protocol {{!DAP=I-D.draft-ietf-ppm-dap-04}} enables secure aggregation of a set of reports submitted by Clients.
 This process is centered around a "task" that determines, among other things, the cryptographic scheme to use for the secure computation (a Verifiable Distributed Aggregation Function
-{{!VDAF=I-D.draft-irtf-cfrg-vdaf-03}}), how reports are partitioned into batches, and privacy parameters such as the minimum size of each batch.
+{{!VDAF=I-D.draft-irtf-cfrg-vdaf-05}}), how reports are partitioned into batches, and privacy parameters such as the minimum size of each batch.
 Before a task can be executed, it is necessary to first provision the Clients, Aggregators, and Collector with the task's configuration.

-However, The core DAP specification does not define a mechanism for provisioning tasks. this document describes a mechanism designed to fill this gap.
+The core DAP specification does not define a mechanism for provisioning tasks.
+This document describes a mechanism designed to fill this gap.
 Its key feature is that task configuration is performed completely in-band.
 It relies solely on the upload channel and the metadata carried by reports themselves.

 This method presumes the existence of a logical "task author" (written as "Author" hereafter) who is capable of pushing configurations to Clients.
 All